 The designated relief area on campus is northeast of the parking lot that borders the back of Goppert Theatre and the Marian Center (see map).
 It is the responsibility of the partner/handler to clean up after the dog.

 It is common for persons to have a disability that precipitates an allergic reaction to animals.
-Persons making asthmatic, allergic, or medical complaints are to be directed to make that complaint at the Disability Services Office if common sense arrangements are not satisfactory.
+Persons making asthmatic, allergic, or medical complaints are to be directed to make that complaint to the Student Access Office if common sense arrangements are not satisfactory.
 The person making the complaint must show medical documentation to support that complaint.
 Action will be taken to consider the needs of both the complainant and the partner/handler to resolve the problems as efficiently and expeditiously as possible.
 Complaints will be handled case by case.